MehbubRashid/create-wordpress-plugin/README.md

   * `npm install`
   * Change the proxy URL in the `gulpfile.js` to your site URL.
   * Start Gulp by running `gulp` in the terminal.

-  * For creating a production build (plugin zip file with minified javascripts,css) run `gulp prod`
+# Create a distributable Zip file of the plugin
+Run `gulp prod`.
+This will build a clean distributable zip file of the plugin in which the development files will be excluded.